British Virgin Islands

 Just next to the Beach House, the Beach Pool has a freeform infinity pool complete with a swim-up bar where guests can sit and enjoy a drink.
 There’s also a huge Jacuzzi right on the beach with space for more than 30 people.
 Within the pool complex is our thatched Crocodile Pavilion with its large solid teak crocodile table.

 Since this is the Caribbean, there are plenty of places on Necker Island to lie on the beach and soak up some sun.
 Main Beach is where most of our water activities are based whereas Turtle Beach is a more peaceful palm-fringed beach, with hammocks hanging between the trees.
-For a thrilling way to get down to Turtle Beach why not try our zip line?!

 Dinner at the Great House is a revelation with a variety of themes to make each night unique.
 Meet at the bar for cocktails and head up to the roof terrace where dinner will be served while you watch the sun set.